plai-group/jobs/README.md

 ## Anglican maintainer

 Responds to Anglican-related issues, releases new versions of Anglican, maintains the Anglican website and curates anglican-examples repo.
+Maintains access controls to plai-group bitbucket and github source control resources.

 ## Group meeting coordinator